Creating and Modifying Distributed Objects (DDL)

 Creating custom SQL types and user-defined functions propogates to worker nodes.
 However, creating such database objects in a transaction with distributed operations involves tradeoffs.

-LightDB distributed database parallelizes operations such as create_distributed_table() across shards using multiple connections per worker.
+LightDB distributed database parallelizes operations across shards using multiple connections per worker.
 Whereas, when creating a database object, LightDB distributed database propagates it to worker nodes using a single connection per worker.
 Combining the two operations in a single transaction may cause issues, because the parallel connections will not be able to see the object that was created over a single connection but not yet committed.

 Consider a transaction block that creates a type, a table, loads data, and distributes the table: